BORP Youth Sled Hockey Team Featured on Fox 2:

 About the Program

-Through a partnership with Oakland Ice Center, BORP has created the only ongoing Sled Hockey Program in Northern California.
-Supported by grants from the Kristi Yamaguchi Always Dream Foundation and the National Hockey League’s Player’s Association, along with funding provided by the Guns ‘n’ Hoses Charity Hockey Game, we are able to provide custom sleds and equipment that allow kids with physical disabilities the opportunity to experience the sport of Ice Hockey.
+Through a partnership with Oakland Ice Center, BORP has created the only ongoing, competitive Sled Hockey Program in Northern California.
+Supported by grants from the Kristi Yamaguchi Always Dream Foundation and the National Hockey League’s Player’s Association, we are able to provide custom sleds and equipment that allow kids with physical disabilities the opportunity to experience the sport of Ice Hockey.

-The program is growing and has started competing against other teams in California.
-We provide protective equipment for those that need it, and we have sleds to accommodate almost anyone.
+The program is growing and has started competing against other teams in Pacific Division, including teams from Los Angeles, San Diego, Las Vegas and Colorado.
+The Sharks Sled Hockey Team competes annually in the USA Hockey – Disabled Hockey Festival.
+BORP provides protective equipment for those that need it, and we have sleds to accommodate almost anyone.

-*call Youth Sports Coordinator Trooper Johnson at (510) 225-7033 or email email@example.com for exact times and locations as they are subject to change on short notice.
+Call Youth Sports Coordinator Trooper Johnson at (510) 849-4663 x 1305 or email firstname.lastname@example.org for exact times and locations as they are subject to change on short notice.

 About Sled Hockey